JuliaLang/www.julialang.org/blog/2023/04/julia-1.9-highlights.md

 *Kristoffer Carlsson*

-Previously `pkg> up Foo` would freely update any dependency in the environment.
-Now `up` has the same preserve strategies that `add` observes, meaning that first `up Foo` will only allow `Foo` to update.
-It is possible to loosen this restriction a bit with the various `--preserve` command options to also allow dependencies of `Foo` to update.
+Previously it was underspecified what packages were actually allowed to upgrade when giving a specific package to update (`pkg> up Foo`).
+Now `up Foo` only allow `Foo` itself to update with all other packages having their version fixed in the resolve process.
+It is possible to loosen this restriction with the various `--preserve` command options to also allow e.g. dependencies of `Foo` to update.
 See the documentation for `Pkg.update` for more information.

 ### `pkg> add` will only auto update the registry once per day

 *Kristoffer Carlsson*

 Pkg will now remember the last time the registry was updated across julia sessions and only auto-update once per day when using an `add` command.
 Previously the registry auto-updated once per session.
-Note that the `update` command
+Note that the `update` command will as before always try to update the registry.

 ### `pkg> add` can now try to only add already installed packages